101 Dalmatians: The Series: Broadcast

-The show debuted in syndication on the Disney-Kellogg Alliance block on September 1, 1997, running episodes five days a week; this was the second season.
-Two weeks later, the first season aired on ABC's One Saturday Morning programing block.
-That season was originally going to air on ABC on September 6, 1997, but was delayed a week due to the death of Princess Diana.
+The show debuted in weekday syndication on the Disney-Kellogg Alliance block on September 1, 1997, with five episodes airing throughout the week.
+The series was intended to also be co-simulcasted on ABC's One Saturday Morning programing block on September 6, 1997, but the premiere was delayed a week due to the funeral of Diana, Princess of Wales.

 In total, 65 half-hour episodes with 105 episode segments were produced.
-The first season contained 12 episodes: 3 full-length episodes, and 9 that contained 2 segments each.
-Meanwhile, the second season contained 53 episodes: 22 full-length episodes, and 31 that contained 2 segments each.
+13 episodes were broadcast on ABC (which would exclusively air on the channel until 1998): 3 full-length episodes, and 10 with 2 segments each.
+52 episodes would premiere during syndication: 22 full-length episodes, and 30 with 2 segments each.
 On March 4, 1998, the show aired its last episode with reruns continuing to play in syndication through August 28, 1998.
+The show would remain on ABC until September 4, 1999.

+Following the show's removal from syndication, the ABC and syndicated episodes would be broadcast together.
 Reruns of the show aired on Disney Channel from 1998 to 1999 and Toon Disney from September 1, 1998, to March 9, 2007.

 On March 23, 2012, the show returned to television as a launch title for the Disney Junior channel, but only about half of the episodes aired and most of them were edited down.
 On September 3, 2013, the series was removed from Disney Junior's lineup.